isaomatsunami/making-3d-map/README.md

 #### Be conscious of SRS/CRS (spatial/coordinate reference system)

-> SRS/CRS is datum + projection.
+> SRS/CRS is DATUM + PROJECTION.
-> Datum is a presumed ellipsoid of the Earth.
-WGS 84 meridian of zero longitude is NOT the Greenwich meridian at the latitude of the Royal Observatory.
-Presumed Earth size differs from time to time.
-Japan revised SRS after 2011 earthquake due to 5-meter land shift in the eastern Japan.
+> DATUM is an assumption about the Earth (radius, flattening, meridian).
+WGS 84 meridian of zero longitude is NOT the Greenwich meridian (the prime meridian passes 100m east of the Royal Observatory).
+Presumed earth radius differs from time to time.
+Japan revised SRS after 2011 earthquake due to 5-meter landslide in the eastern Japan.
+France has had their own prime meridian.
-> Projection is a systematic transformation of lon/lat onto the plane.
+> PROJECTION is a systematic transformation of lon/lat onto the plane (Mercator/Lambert/Albers, and where is the center of the map).
 Mercator projection is one of the most famous ones.
+Google Maps uses Google Mercator.
 > Map data with SRS is called **geo-referenced**.
-Geotif image is tif image with SRS embedded in the head of the file.
+Geotif image is tif image with SRS embedded in the header of the file.
 Shapefile(.shp) is often accompanied with projection file(.prj).
 > Geo-referenced data can be processed with GDAL/OGR library.
-For example, a Geotif image can be transformed to another SRS image by using gdal_warp.py.
+For example, a Geotif image can be transformed from one SRS to another SRS image by using gdal_warp command.

 You can easily, by QGIS, merge files into a single file and clip area as you want.
 In this page, I use GDAL/OGR directly from command line. (because I want to clip data exactly)